-Never initiate a turn at minimum speed (i.e. with full brakes on) as you could risk entering a spin.
+Never initiate a turn at minimum speed (i.e. with full brakes on) as you could risk entering a spin. both brakes or just one.

-Avoid flying with continuous amounts of deep brake in rough air as you could inadvertently stall the wing.
-Always consider your airspeed.
-These movements can be symmetric or asymmetric; you may have to apply both brakes or just one.
 The subtle adjustments will keep the glider flying smoothly and directly above you and dramatically reduce the chances of a collapse.
 If the glider pitches in front of you, use the brakes to slow it down.
 Equally, if the glider drops behind you, release the brakes to allow it to speed up.
 The goal of active flying is to maintain the internal pressure whilst keeping the wing directly overhead.